Hypergeometric Functions over Finite Fields: Quadratic or Higher Transformation Formulas

 In the next few pages we will obtain a finite field analogue of an evaluation formula by Gessel and Stanton.
 Our main point for the discussion is as follows.
 In addition to what can be done for the cases satisfying ($\ast$), there are classical results obtained by methods that have no direct translations to finite fields.
 However, sometimes the Galois perspective allows us to make predictions which can be verified numerically.
 To prove them, we need different methods that might appear to be ad hoc when compared with the more systematic approaches we have used so far.

 As a corollary of \eqref{(5.18)Gessel-Stanton}, Gessel and Stanton showed that for $n\in \mathbb N$, $a\in \C$

 This result follows from applying Theorem 1 of \cite{Gessel-Stanton} to \eqref{(5.18)Gessel-Stanton} with an additional factor of $x^{-n-2}(1-x)^{-2n-3}(1-3x)$, instead of the factor $x^{-n-2}(1-x)^{-3n-2}(1-3x)$ which is mentioned on page 305 of \cite{Gessel-Stanton}.
-As Theorem 1 of \cite{Gessel-Stanton} implies the Lagrange inversion formula, it has no analogue over finite fields.
 Although Greene gave a Lagrange inversion formula over finite fields (see Theorem \ref{FFlagrange} for a special case), he pointed out it cannot be used to determine coefficients when the change of variable function is not one-to-one.
+This means we cannot use Theorem \ref{FFlagrange} to obtain a finite field analogue of \eqref{gessel_cor} directly.

-Thus to look for a finite field analogue of this formula, we instead observe that the corresponding Galois representations are expected to be 3-dimensional.
+Thus to look for a finite field analogue of \eqref{gessel_cor}, we instead observe that the corresponding Galois representations are expected to be 3-dimensional.
 Also, if $3a$ corresponds to a character $A^3$, then there are 3 candidates for the character analogue of $a$, these being $A$, $A\eta_3$, and $A\eta_3^2$.
 This was the language we used when we initially phrased the statement of Theorem \ref{thm4} and then verified numerically.

 We now give a proof of Theorem \ref{thm4}, which states that if $q$ is a prime power with $q\equiv 1 \pmod 6$, and $A$, $\chiup,\eta_3\in \widehat{\F_q^\times}$ such that $\eta_3$ has order 3, and none of $A^6, \chiup^6,(A\chiup)^3,(\ol{A}\chiup)^3$ are the trivial character, then